For a very nutritious and healthy meal the whole family loves, try my new version of meat-free lasagne made with red lentils and spinach.

 First, create your red lentil sauce (this can be prepared and refrigerated up to one day in advance):

 1. Rinse 2 cups red lentils and set aside in a container to soak.

 2. A few hours later, dice 1 brown onion and add it, plus 2 crushed cloves of garlic, to a hot frying pan with extra virgin olive oil.

 3. When onion and garlic are smelling divine, drain your lentils and add to the pan.
 Add a large tin of crushed tomatoes and extra water.
 Bring to a simmer.

 4. Add dried parsley, basil, bay leaves, 2 pinches of crushed sea-salt and 1 pinch of raw sugar.
 Mix well and simmer for 30 minutes.

 Second, create your béchamel sauce:

-1. In a small saucepan melt 2tbsp butter.
+1. In a small saucepan melt 2tbsp coconut oil.

-2. Add 2 tbsp wholemeal plain flour and mix well with a wooden spoon.
+2. Add 2 tbsp nutritional yeast (or vegetarian gravy mix) and mix well with a wooden spoon.

 4. Let the sauce simmer for a few more minutes and turn off the heat to allow it to thicken.

 Thirdly, build your lasagne:

 1. Start with a splash of red lentil sauce at the bottom of your casserole dish then add your first layer of lasagne sheets.